3nvi/hellenic-space-agency/site/content/about.md

   - name: Antigoni Giannakaki
     role: Member of Governing Board
     link: https://www.linkedin.com/in/antigoni-giannakaki-355831138/
-    bio: Antigoni Giannakaki is a lawyer which held the position of Supervising Senior Lawyer at CPA Law Firm-Member of the Global Network of KPMG-Independent Law Practice Professional (September 2006 -2018 ).
+    bio: Antigoni Giannakaki is a lawyer whο held the position of Supervising Senior Lawyer at CPA Law Firm-Member of the Global Network of KPMG-Independent Law Practice Professional (September 2006 -2018 ).
 She was also a Special Associate of Secretary General of Information System and Administrative Support of Ministry